joedanz/cf-amazon-s3/readme.txt

      is optional and matches on the beginning of a key, marker is optional and results start from there, maxKeys is optional and restricts the number of objects returned) ** deleteBucket(bucketName) - delete a bucket (bucket must be empty).
- ** putObject(bucketName, fileKey, contentType, HTTPtimeout) - puts an object into a
+ ** putObject(bucketName, fileKey, contentType, HTTPtimeout, cacheControl, cacheDays) - puts an object into a
-     bucket (HTTPtimeout is in seconds).
+     bucket (HTTPtimeout is in seconds - default is 300; cacheControl tells browser to cache object - default is true; cacheDays default is 30).
  ** getObject(bucketName, fileKey, minutesValid) - get link to an object (minutesValid
      is optional and defaults to 60).
+ ** copyObject(oldBucketName, oldFileKey, newBucketName, newFileKey) - copies an object.
+ ** renameObject(oldBucketName, oldFileKey, newBucketName, newFileKey) - renames an object.
  ** deleteObject(bucketName, fileKey) - delete an object from a bucket.

  NOTE: You may also access your objects via: